-Even if you’re in the business there are parts of this movie that will still startle.
+Even if you’re in the business, there are parts of this movie that will still startle.

-This movie balances the shock factor of what’s going on behind the scenes of social media with insights into how social media can be improved.
+Featuring interviews with people who invented various algorithms, this movie balances the shock factor of what’s going on behind the scenes of social media with insights into how social media can be improved.

-Stars Rachael Leigh Cook, Damon Wayans Jr., Heather Graham, Kandyse McClure (Dualla on Battlestar Galactica).
+Stars Rachael Leigh Cook, Damon Wayans Jr., Heather Graham, and Kandyse McClure (Dualla on “Battlestar Galactica”).

 Social media is defined as a social network, and what kind of network is more social than a dating app?

-This romantic comedy follows an attorney and her client who claims that a dating site guarantees love is offering a false promise.
+This romantic comedy follows an attorney and her client who claims that a dating site that guarantees love is offering a false promise.

 As evidence, he offers himself, who has engaged in a thousand dates and failed to find love.